10 Questions You Must Ask Before Hiring A Remodeling Contractor

 People Also Ask

 When interviewing a contractor for a remodeling project, start by verifying their license, insurance, and bonding status for your protection.
 Ask for a portfolio of completed projects and references from recent clients.
-Inquire about the projected timeline, including start and completion dates, and how they handle delays.
-Request a detailed, written estimate that breaks down costs for materials, labor, and permits.
-Clarify who will be on-site daily, their subcontractor relationships, and the process for change orders.
-Finally, understand their communication protocol, cleanup schedule, and warranty details for both materials and workmanship.
-A reputable contractor will answer these questions transparently.
+Inquire about the projected timeline, including start and completion dates, and how potential delays are handled.
+Request a detailed, written estimate that breaks down costs for materials, labor, permits, and any potential change orders.
+Clarify who will be the on-site supervisor and the daily point of contact.
+Discuss the crew's composition and whether any work will be subcontracted.
+Finally, understand the payment schedule, ensuring it is tied to completed milestones, and review the warranty provided for both materials and workmanship.